victor-lucio/fire-incidents/README.md

 ## Contributing

-I'm using pre-commit with ruff library to lint the code.
+1. I'm using pre-commit with ruff library to lint the code.
+2. I've defined a CI for the tests using github workflow

 ## License